REALSTEVEIG/EAZI-PAY/README.md

 ## Introduction

-I completed this project as part of the application process for the Junior Back-end Engineer role at Eazipay.
+I completed this project as part of the application process for the Back-end Engineer role at Eazipay.
 The project's goal was to create two services: one for a basic GraphQL backend and the other for managing MongoDB schema models and GraphQL type definitions.
 The GraphQL service also needed to include authentication endpoints (Signup & Login) and update its schema and types automatically when changes occurred in the second service.

 ## Project Structure